headhunter22/ECE1140-Train-Simulator/README.md

 # Mikayla Bernhard

 This project was a semester-long task to create a train system.
 Each of our group members took a different module of the project:
-CTC Office
-Wayside Controller
-Track Model
-Train Model
-Train Controller
+CTC Office, Wayside Controller, Track Model, Train Model, and Train Controller